Постер к "The Studio"

 In movie

-Scene where The scene depicting Matt's residence, showcasing the distinctive John Lautner-designed Foster Carling Residence.
+Scene where depicting Matt's residence, showcasing the distinctive John Lautner-designed Foster Carling Residence.
 This home is renowned for its innovative movable wall panels that open the living space directly to the outdoors, and a unique swimming pool extending from the outdoor terrace into the living room, creating a seamless indoor-outdoor experience.

 Real